 “Sexual harassment” has the same meaning as given in University Policy Number 3: Discrimination and Harassment;

-“Termination of appointment” means the release of a faculty member without his or her agreement before the term of the contract, but does not include a decision not to award an appointment with review, or a decision not to renew an appointment which has a term of twelve (12) months or less, and shall not include the ending of an appointment for financial exigency or redundancy; and
+“Termination of appointment” means the release of a faculty member without his/her agreement before the term of the contract, but does not include a decision not to award a tenured appointment, or a decision not to renew an appointment which has a term of twelve (12) months or less, and shall not include the ending of an appointment for financial exigency or redundancy; and

 “Temporary suspension” means a suspension imposed by the President pending the outcome of an investigation into allegations against a faculty member.